 This doesn’t lessen the importance of email in marketing.
 If anything, it makes it even more crucial.

-It may seem too risky, but if done correctly with the right insight, email marketing can skyrocket your market ROI, while providing a more stable and personal relationship with customers.
+But… if done correctly, email marketing can still skyrocket your marketing ROI (beyond most other marketing channels), whilst also providing a more stable and personal relationship with customers.

 Table Of Contents